 The Inspector General is to provide policy direction for and is to conduct, supervise, and coordinate investigations relating to the programs and operations of the Agency.
-During this reporting period, we processed 91 contacts, closed one case, and initiated two investigations.
-Two matters were referred to the U.S. Department of Justice.
+During this reporting period, we processed 366 contacts, initiated three investigations, and issued one report.
+One employee retired while administrative action was being considered.

-Case Workload ł Contacts Processe d
+Case Workload d Contacts Processe d

-Open (10/1/2020) 2 Received 91
+Open (10/1/2022) 4 Received 366

-Initiated 2 Initiated Investigation 0
+Initiated 3 Initiated Investigation 1

-Closed 1 Opened Case Referred to Agency 0
+Closed 3 Opened Case Referred to Agency 0

-Open (3/31/2021) 3 Non-Investigative Disposition 91
+Open (3/31/2023) 4 Non-Investigative Disposition 365